FazelMahdi/mafia/README.md

 # Mafia Game

+play mafia card game online.
-an open source game, so you can contribuite too :)
+an open source game, so you can contribuite too :);

 Build Technologies: